 - How many employees clocked in today in total?

-- Who is late and hasn’t started his day yet?
+- Who is late and hasn’t started yet?

 - Who is absent today?
-Was it requested and approved upfront?
+Was it requested and approved ahead of time?

 - Who reached the daily work-time limit?